German government response to the COVID-19 pandemic: During the pandemic

+The January 2022 ordinance which had devolved the decision on the validity of vaccination certificates to the Robert Koch Institute and the Paul Ehrlich Institute was sharply criticized.
+The ordinance was rescinded weeks after it came into effect.

+After the pandemic

+Early assessments

 In late January 2023, health minister Lauterbach described the extended closure of schools and daycare centers during the first waves of the pandemic as a "mistake" but considered an apology by the government as "difficult", as the decisions of that time had been based on the available expertise on the pandemic, which "often" had been "not good enough".
 He said that Germany had learned a lot from the pandemic, and was therefore much better prepared for a future one.
 Lauterbach repeated his criticism of the closures on 9 February, on which occasion he also said that a "twisting of facts" by some media outlets, parties, Querdenker and scientists had prevented a higher vaccination rate in the older age groups, leading to avoidable deaths.
 He also denounced some anti-pandemic rules enacted by individual states, especially Bavaria.
 He expressed an overall positive view of how the country had gotten through nearly three years of the pandemic.
-FDP deputy leader Wolfgang Kubicki criticized Lauterbach sharply, saying that he had been one of those who had shut out critical voices from science, had stoked panic, and had stretched the limits of constitutional law.
+FDP deputy leader Wolfgang Kubicki criticized Lauterbach sharply, saying that the latter had been one of those who had shut out critical voices from science, had stoked panic, and had stretched the limits of constitutional law.